TRIGGER WARNING: this story contains references to violence. Please do not read this post if you are sensitive to such issues.

 “My name is Jolie.
 I was recommended by Mandy.
 I’d love to see you today.”

-– I have a slot at 4 pm, but there’s an extra charge for same-day bookings.
+– I have a slot at 4 pm, but same-day bookings are charged double, and all bookings must be pre-paid.
+Is this urgent?

 Jolie turned up on the dot, a beautiful and exquisitely dressed young lady.
 She had a face I could vaguely recognise and, after a short chat, realised I’d probably seen in glossy magazines like Tatler.
 She was a young socialite from one of the country’s wealthiest families, and hers was fast becoming a household name.

 “Thanks for seeing me at such short notice.
-I have a hearing problem in my left ear due to an infection, so I hope you don’t mind if I ask you to speak up sometimes,” Jolie said brightly as she arranged her hair to cover her ear and neck.
+I have a temporary hearing problem in my left ear from a recent skiing accident, so I hope you don’t mind if I ask you to speak up sometimes,” Jolie said brightly as she arranged her hair to cover her ear and neck.

 The Tarot deck I was shuffling fell apart as she spoke.
 Five cards shot out and lay face down on a haphazard track across the table.